Strato31/hackathon-lerobot-cube-bingo/README.md

 ## 🎯 Task Overview

+The challenge: teach a robot arm to place 1, 2, or 3 colored cubes onto a 2×2 wooden grid by reading a small landmark card that shows, for each cube color, a colored cross on the target cell.

+![](assets/example.gif)
 > [!WARNING]
-> ⚠️ WIP section: New task

-The challenge: train a robot to pick up cubes and place them on a wooden board according to the instructions on a card.

-![](assets/example.gif)
+> **TODO:** Update deprecated GIF with new task!!

 Sounds simple?
 In practice, it’s a tough robotics + learning task!
-Success depends on how strategically you build datasets, train models, and plan your approach.
+Success depends on how strategically you build datasets (coverage & curriculum), train models, and plan your approach.

 ### 🏆 Evaluation Rules & Scoring

-Your robot will be evaluated over 5 levels of increasing difficulty.
+Your robot will be evaluated over 4 levels of increasing difficulty.
 Each level has 5 trials.
 You must succeed on at least 3/5 trials to unlock the next level.

-> [!WARNING]
-> ⚠️ WIP section: New task

 <img width="600" alt="hackathon levels" src="assets/hackathon.drawio.png" />

-**Level 1** – Basic Grasping
+**Level 1 — Single Color, Fixed Position**

-Task: Pick up a cube and place it in the middle of the board in ≤ 20s.
+Task: Pick up one cube of a single color and place it on the same target cell every time (as indicated by the card) in ≤ 20s.

-Scoring: 5 points per success (+5 bonus if the cube is caught on the first attempt).
+Scoring: 5 points per success (+5 bonus if the cube is grasped on the first attempt).

-**Level 2** – Precise Placement
+**Level 2 — Single Cube, Varying Positions**

-Task: Pick up a cube and place it in the correct location on the board in ≤ 20s.
+Task: Pick up one cube and place it on the correct cell (varies across trials per the card) in ≤ 20s.

-Scoring: 10 points per success (+5 bonus for first-attempt catches).
+Scoring: 10 points per success (+5 bonus for first-attempt grasps).

-**Level 3** – Two-Cube Challenge
+**Level 3 — Two Colored Cubes, Varying Positions**

-Task: Pick and place 2 cubes correctly in ≤ 30s.
+Task: Pick and place 2 cubes of different colors on their respective target cells (per the card) in ≤ 30s.
 Scoring: 30 points per success.

 > [!NOTE]
 > 💡 Adding the second cube too early in your dataset may make Levels 1 & 2 harder.

-**Level 4** – Three-Cube Challenge
+**Level 4 — Three Colored Cubes, Varying Positions**

-Task: Pick and place 3 cubes correctly in ≤ 30s.
+Task: Pick and place 3 cubes of different colors on their respective target cells (per the card) in ≤ 30s.

-Scoring: 40 points per success.

-**Level 5** – Vision + Reasoning

-Task: Pick and place 3 cubes in ≤ 30s without being told positions explicitly (the robot must read and interpret the card).

 Scoring: 50 points per success.

 > [!WARNING]